tardate/LittleArduinoProjects/README.md

-# 217 Little Electronics and Arduino Projects
+# 218 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BasicBuckAvrControl](./playground/BasicBuckAvrControl) - a simple buck converter circuit from first principles
+> Latest addition:sparkles: [MPU6050/AccelGyroTest](./playground/MPU6050/AccelGyroTest) - first test of an Invensense MPU-6050 3-Axes Accelerometer Gyroscope Module

 Just my collection of electronics projects, many involving an Arduino in one way or another.